xitrum-framework/xitrum-doc/guide/intro.rst

   Routing is also two-way: you can recreate URLs (reverse routing) in a typesafe way.
 * Views can be written in a separate `Scalate <http://scalate.fusesource.org/>`_ template file or Scala inline XML.
 Both are typesafe.
-* Sessions can be stored in cookies (more scalable) or clustered `Hazelcast <http://www.hazelcast.com/>`_ (more secure).
+* Sessions can be stored in cookies (more scalable) or clustered `Cleakka <https://github.com/ngocdaothanh/cleakka>`_ (more secure).
-  Hazelcast is recommended when using continuations-based actions, since serialized continuations are usually too big to store in cookies.
-Hazelcast also gives in-process (thus faster and simpler to use) distribued cache and pubsub, you don't need separate cache and pubsub servers.
+  Cleakka also gives in-process (thus faster and simpler to use) distribued cache, you don't need separate cache servers.
+The same is for pubsub feature in Akka.
 * `jQuery Validation <http://docs.jquery.com/Plugins/validation>`_ is integrated
   for browser side and server side validation.
 * i18n using `GNU gettext <http://en.wikipedia.org/wiki/GNU_gettext>`_.